-Service at TerraTec.
+Service at TERRATEC.

-Sometimes, no matter how good the weather is, things do not always work as they should.
-Problems can arise in the best computer systems.
-In such a case, the TerraTec Team is always ready to provide service and support.
+"Nothing seems to work!" - This can happen even on the best systems.
+In such a case, the TERRATEC Team is always ready to provide service and support.

-Hotline, Mailbox, Internet.
+Hotline, Internet.

-In case of a serious problem - where you can neither solve the problem on your own nor with the guided help found in this manual, nor with the help of your dealer - please contact us directly.
+In case of a serious problem-where you can neither solve the problem on your own nor with the guided help found in this manual, nor with the help of your dealer-please contact us directly.